GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

 These host paths will be relative to the workingdir of the respective artifact.
 The map values list all absolute remote destination paths where the input files are placed in the container.
 This has to be a list, because a single input file may be copied to several locations in the container.
 Note that this does not mean, that every file will be sync'ed.
-If a file is entitled for syncing depends on the user-provided sync rules.
+The intent to sync a file needs to be explicitly specified by user-provided sync rules (see config changes).
+In the future, some builders may specify default sync rules, but this is out of scope for this document.

 For example, given the above Dockerfile, it will return something like
 ```go